60 Farmhouse Living Room Ideas

 If you love the look of neutral colors, then French country is the ideal farmhouse look for your home.
 To achieve this look, you’ll use neutral furniture paired with a neutral color scheme.
 Your natural fabrics can create a cozy atmosphere.
 This includes lace, linen, and burlap.

 For French farmhouse flair, use a pattern that is either floral or toile de Jouy.
 Then place accents of vintage decor.
 Look for furniture pieces that are antique with a bit of wear to them.
 Then pair them with a touch of glam in the room.
-This could be an elegant crystal chandelier or fine silver candelabra for the coffee table.
+This can be an elegant crystal chandelier or fine silver candelabra for the coffee table.

 The centerpiece of your farmhouse living room decor should be a large comfy sofa.
 This is the place where your family can curl up and gather together.
 Look for a large couch that can seat several people.